Salesforce Account Planning

-Similarly, customer relationship analysis is a must-have in any strategic account planning software as it’s the key to understanding the customer.
-Customer strategy maps (to assess your customer’s short-term and long term strategy), stakeholder assessments and competitor assessments are all essential tracking tools that should be a part of your KAM software.
+Similarly, customer relationship analysis is a must-have in any strategic account planning template software as it’s the key to understanding the customer.
+Customer strategy maps (to assess your customer’s short-term and long term strategy), stakeholder assessments, and competitor assessments are all essential tracking tools that should be a part of your KAM software.

 2. Visualization to Represent Key Analyses

 Given the variety and complexity of stakeholders that need to be tracked and analyzed, information overload is a real possibility.
 Given that the human brain is much more receptive to visual data, your strategic account software should enable the visual representation of complex data.
 This will help managers make faster strategic decisions.
-A bird’s eye view of the strategic accounts helps to identify opportunities and quickly present value-added solutions to the client.
+A bird’s eye view of the strategic account management helps to identify opportunities and quickly present value-added solutions to the client.

 Without strategic account software, it’s very likely that most of your data will be all over the place in different formats, from Word docs to PPTs to spreadsheets.
 It’s important to have consolidated on one platform so that everyone can access data in a consistent format and be on the same page.
 KAM software gives you a central data repository that makes this possible.
 A central repository also allows you to keep a running questions list which contains all the questions related to the account, ranging from billing to technology to engagement.
 This can help streamline a lot of the work.
-Managers can stop wasting your time on collating and sorting data and focus on taking strategic decisions.
+Managers can stop wasting their time on collating and sorting data and focus on taking strategic decisions.

 4. Strategy Development and Action Plan